example42/puppet-network/README.md

   On 'RedHat' osfamily: it will create the file '/etc/sysconfig/network-scripts/route-eth0'

-  You can provide to the main network class the routes_hash parameter to manage all your routes via an hash.
+  You can provide to the main network class the routes_hash parameter to manage all your routes via a hash.

 * This example add 2 static routes on the interface bond2